 The Gatehouse Awards Test of English (GATE) is designed to assess English language proficiency across four skills: speaking, listening, reading, and writing, focussing on communication and interaction skills.
-The exam is available outside of England and follows the following Common European Framework of Reference for Languages (CEFR) levels: B1, B2, and C1.
+The exam is available outside of England and follows the following Common European Framework of Reference for Languages (CEFR) levels: B1, B2, C1 and C2.

-The assessment is offered at three CEFR levels, each representing an increasing level of proficiency in the English language:
+The assessment is offered at four CEFR levels, each representing an increasing level of proficiency in the English language:

-- GATE at B1 level assesses the ability to handle everyday situations and understand straightforward texts. - GATE at B2 level indicates an intermediate level of proficiency and demonstrates the capacity to communicate effectively in a wide range of contexts. - GATE at C1 level signifies an advanced level of proficiency, including the ability to understand complex texts and engage in complex conversations.
+- GATE at B1 level assesses the ability to handle everyday situations and understand straightforward texts. - GATE at B2 level indicates an intermediate level of proficiency and demonstrates the capacity to communicate effectively in a wide range of contexts.